nRFCloud/device-simulator-v2/README.md

 ```

 ### Simulate sensor outputs
+Include any combination of the options listed after `-s` below:
 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> -a -d <device id (from output of initial command that associated device)> -s gps,acc,device,temp
 ```
 *Note!
 Usually the `-a` is not necessary, since the device is already associated to your account.
 However, due to bug IRIS-3450, this does not always work.
 Adding the `-a` is harmless and is a workaround for now.*

 *Note!
-Including `device` in the list will generate a LOT of messages which may overrun your Web browser.
-Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.
-See IRIS-2501.*
+Including `device` in the list will generate a LOT of device info messages which may overrun your Web browser.
+Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.*

+*Note!
+The `acc` option sends FLIP accelerometer messages, simulating the device being flipped right-side-up or upside-down.
+This was a feature of the Asset Tracker v1 firmware example that has been removed for the currently supported Asset Tracker v2.*

+If you want to use different GPS data, replace the appropriate file in [./data/sensors](https://github.com/nRFCloud/device-simulator-v2/tree/saga/data/sensors) or change tne appropriate file path(s) in [cli.ts](src/cli.ts).
+(There is some additional GPS data in this repo for routes around Portland, Oregon, USA.)

+GPS data is based on NMEA sentences.
+If you want to make your own GPS data, go to https://nmeagen.org.
+The "Multi-point line" seems to work best.
+Lay some points and then click the "Generate NMEA file" button.

 ### Do it all at once
 You can create a new simulated device, associate it, and start sending sensor data all in one command, which is a typical way to use the simulator: